adminmagazin/quick-provision/README.md

 ##Features
 * customize Ubuntu cloud image and provision it as a KVM virtual machine
+* uses SPICE for VM display
 * just basic functionality, if you want more, go ahead, fork and send pull request
-* uses SPICE for VM display

 ##Requires
 * Linux KVM, virsh (libvirt-bin), cloud-localds (cloud-image-utils), wget

 ##Usage

-Just run the script with as root or with sudo.
+Just run the script as root or with sudo.

 ##Todo
 * command line arguments, such as root password, force overwrite
-* more options for VM creation
+* more options for VM creation, such as disk size, RAM, ...
 * support other Linux distributions

 ##License